Dean151/Advent-of-code-2019/README.md

 Wanna give Advent Of Code using Swift a go?
 Try my [Project Template](https://github.com/Dean151/Advent-of-code-Swift-Starter)

 ## My goal
 Trying to solve each puzzle each day.
 I hope I'll have enough time and motivation to do so.

 ## My own rules

-The puzzles will be solved in Swift.
+All the puzzles will be solved using Swift.

 No cheating.
-Many other person do the puzzle.
+Many other persons do the puzzle each day.
 I'll have to come up with my own solution ... or skipping a day.

-Some code may be reused from one day to another.
+Some code may (and will!) be shared across days.

-Not all special cases will be treated by the code.
+Not all special cases will always be treated by the code, so it may not work for any input.

-Some attention will be ported to performance consideration, let try to make that less than 5 seconds per day!
+Some special attention will be addressed regarding performances, I'll try to solve each day in less than 5 computing seconds!

 ## Puzzle solutions so far